storyprotocol/documentation/docs/Developers/typescript-sdk/claim-revenue.md

 The IP Account (the smart contract that represents the [🧩 IP Asset](doc:ip-asset)) is what holds 100% of the Royalty Tokens when it's first registered.
 So usually, it indeed holds most of the Royalty Tokens.

+> 📘 Quick Note
+>
+> The below scenarios and examples use a [Liquid Absolute Percentage](doc:liquid-absolute-percentage) royalty policy.
+This is currently one of two royalty policies you can use.

 ## Scenario #1

 In this scenario, I own IP Asset 3.
 Someone pays my IP Asset 3 directly, and I claim that revenue.
 Let's view this in steps: